 Obviously U.S. interests are not limited anymore to the Western Hemisphere but have evolved over time and are based on global domination, but there are different spheres of interests in the world and not all of them are American spheres.

-With the dynamics of the world changing and being effected by global demographic shifts and changing climatic conditions, today the centre of gravity is changing and unipolarity is coming to an end and the need for more inclusive global solutions is more evident than ever.
+With the dynamics of the world changing and being effected by global demographic shifts and changing climatic conditions, today the center of gravity is changing and unipolarity has ended and the need for more inclusive global solutions is more evident than ever.

 The world is in transition, unleashed by growing challenges from ambitious regional powers such as China, Brazil, India, Russia, Turkey and Indonesia and this in turn impacts the status of the U.S. as first among equals, which position has been weakened, its ability to dominate others has declined and is being further threatened by the rise of China in our ever-changing world.